Open Accessibility Menu

 Psychology Internship Curriculum

-Excela Health Family Medicine Residency Program Internship Site
+Family Medicine Residency Program Internship Site

-Our faculty aim to train future health service psychologists to meet the individual and collective mental health needs of all persons, with attention to diversity of gender, gender identity, race, ethnicity, nationality, social class, sexual orientation, religion/spirituality, age, and abilities using comprehensive, evidence-based interventions.
+Faculty aims to train future health service psychologists to meet the individual and collective mental health needs of all persons, with attention to diversity of gender, gender identity, race, ethnicity, nationality, social class, sexual orientation, religion/spirituality, age, and abilities using comprehensive, evidence-based interventions.
 We work in collaboration with primary care physicians, psychiatrists, and other health professionals in an effort to provide person-centered, interdisciplinary, health care services.
 We seek to train culturally informed psychologists to be leaders, advocates, clinicians, educators, and supervisors, as part of this internship experience.
 Interns will share a commitment to scholarship and the application of research methodologies in order to develop their assessment, intervention, teaching, and supervision philosophies and approach.

 Developmental and Sequential Learning

-The internship training program at Excela Health is developmentally planned and sequentially organized.
+The internship training program at Independence Health System is developmentally planned and sequentially organized.
 The internship program operates under the assumption that most interns will have little experience in the delivery of services within a medical system and specifically within the primary care setting.
 Interns begin by participating in a comprehensive orientation which is aimed at helping them transition into the Family Medicine Residency Program and to identify with the role of an Intern.
 Interns are introduced to the importance of the psychologist/physician collaboration, the medical culture, community-based resources, and person-centered health care.
 Interns appreciate the rich diversity among patients and colleagues, and learn to develop assessments, interventions, supervision, and teaching modalities within the framework of social justice and equality.

 Consortium Internship Orientation

 The first two to three weeks of the internship, interns participate in various meetings and seminars to introduce them to the internship, the consortium, and basic theory, techniques, and issues related to the providing services in which they will be participating.
-Much of the orientation will involve all consortium interns attending the same seminars; however some seminars will need to be site specific, such as the policies and procedures specific to the internship site.
+Much of the orientation will involve all consortium interns attending the same seminars; however, some seminars will need to be site specific, such as the policies and procedures specific to the internship site.

 Modalities